 “Imaginative Ecology in Rilke’s Sonnets to Orpheus,” in Rainer Maria Rilke: Sonnets to Orpheus, ed.
 Hannah Eldridge and Luke Fischer (Oxford: Oxford University Press, 2019).

-“Nietzsche’s Cognitive Ecologies,” in Anti-Idealism, Anti-Classicism: Reinterpreting a German Discourse, ed.
+“Nietzsche and Cognitive Ecology,” in Anti-Idealism, Anti-Classicism: Reinterpreting a German Discourse, ed.
 Juliana de Albuquerque and Gert Hoffman (Berlin: de Gruyter, 2019).

 “Language, World, and Animality: Between Derrida and Heidegger,” Understanding Derrida, Understanding Modernism, ed.
 Jean-Michel Rabaté (London: Bloomsbury Academic, 2019).